 Bullying or other harassment will not be tolerated under any circumstances.The Act on Occupational Health, Safety and Safety at Work (46/1980) is intended to ensure a safe and healthy working environment and is bullying subject to that.

-The objective of this plan is to ensure that resources are available to parties who consider themselves to be violated.
+The objective of this procedure is to ensure that resources are available to parties who consider themselves to be violated.

-The specified breaches are not accepted in the communication of staff and students, employees or between students, nor in relations between employees or students of the Academy of the Arts with individuals outside the Art Academy, provided that the communication takes place in connection with the activities of the Academy.
+The specified breaches are not accepted in the communication of staff and students, employees or between students, nor in relations between employees or students of the University of the Arts with individuals outside the university, provided that the communication takes place in connection with the activities of the university.

 Examples of such behaviour: